uber/baseweb/src/textarea/README.md

 ## StatefulTextarea API

 * All properties of the input's StatefulContainer except `children`
-* All properties of the Textarea comonent
+* All properties of the Textarea component

 ## Stateful container API (imported from `baseui/input`)